 Clinical signs include:

-- Sometimes the only sign given is sudden collapse of the horse.
+- Sudden collapse of the horse.

-- Groaning sounds may start with the horses breathing.
+- Groaning sounds

 Prognosis and treatment:

-- Contact your vet immediately if you think that your horse has eaten yew.
+Contact your vet immediately if you think that your horse has eaten yew, taxine poisoning can be fatal.

 Prevention